-Resolution No. 2021-XX Page 2
+Resolution No. 2025-XX Page 2

-Contracts approved reaches 50, the City Council shall adopt a resolution reauthorizing the program and specifying how many additional Mills Act Contracts it will consider; and
+WHEREAS, Mills Act Program Guidelines specify that the City may process more than ten Mills Act contracts per calendar year and when the total number of Mills Act contracts approved reaches 50, City Council shall adopt a resolution reauthorizing the program and specifying how many additional Mills Act contracts it will consider.

-WHEREAS, this application is the only application received in the 2021 calendar year and is the City's first property requesting a Contract; and
+WHEREAS, this application is one of two applications received in the 2025 calendar year and the seventh City property requesting a contract.